5Van-dwelling or living in your vehicle

 Private campgrounds and caravan parks

-Your spot can be powered (usually around $30-$40) or non-powered ($20-$30) and access to toilets is free or paid (in which case you’ll need a key, a code or a card).
+Your spot can be powered (usually around $50-$75) or non-powered ($35-$40).
+Access to toilets is either free or paid (in which case, you’ll need a key, a code or a card).
 Some campsites have a camp kitchen indoors or outdoors with a fridge.

 The closer you are to the coast and big cities, the higher the fee.
 Aim for inland or remote locations if you need to stretch your budget.

-The fee is usually for one spot for two campers, additional fees can apply if you’re travelling with a group or as a family.
+The fee is usually for one spot for two campers.
+Additional fees can apply if you’re travelling with a group or as a family.
+If you’re travelling solo, unfortunately, you usually have to pay the same amount as two campers would!

 Is living in a campsite while working doable?

-You’re likely to be more comfortable in a paid campsite, and many offer a weekly rate (around $100).
+You’re likely to be more comfortable in a paid campsite, and many offer a weekly rate that’s a better deal than nightly fees.
 You’ll get a better overall experience and better facilities (hot showers, camp kitchen, etc.).

 Several chains of holiday parks offer a membership option for a fee—every time you stay in one of the affiliated parks, you’ll get a discount and access to various perks:

-Where do I stay if I want to stop by a city?
+Where do I stay if I want to stop in a city?

-A few cities do have campsites nearby.
-You will be in the suburb but going downtown shouldn’t be too difficult using the local public transit system (bus, train, etc.).
+A few cities do have nearby campsites.
+You will be in the suburbs, but going downtown shouldn’t be too difficult using the local public transit system (bus, train, etc.).
 This way, you can leave your vehicle at the campsite and you won’t have to worry about parking in the city centre.

-Finally, check if you can find a hostel with a parking lot that welcomes campers.
+Finally, see if you can find a hostel with a parking lot that welcomes campers.
 You may be able to use the facilities (showers, etc.) for a fee.

 To find campsites all over the country, your smartphone is your best friend.
-We put the two main apps to the test:
+Here are the pros and cons of two main apps on the market, so you can decide which one is best for your needs:

 • Camps Australia Wide, the digital version of the paper guide, a cheaper option if you don’t mind the fact you won’t have the road maps included in the book.

-Note that to fully use these apps, you need access to Internet—feedback (price updates, comments are only available if you’re connected).
-Offline, all you get is a map with campsite locations.
+Note that to fully use these apps, you need access to Internet—price updates, comments, etc. only work properly with a good connection.
+Offline, you get a map with campsite locations.

-Wikicamps ($8, available for IOS, Android and Windows devices)
+Wikicamps ($9.99, available for IOS and Android devices)

-We love: Australia’s top app for campers offers current, accurate fee listings and there’s plenty of recent feedback on campsites.
-It’s a great app for the latest info, including facilities available or nearby (showers, washing machines, etc.), parking spots and sights.
+Pros: Australia’s top app for campers offers current, accurate fee listings and there’s plenty of recent feedback on campsites.
+It’s a great app for finding the latest info, including facilities available or nearby (showers, washing machines, etc.), parking spots and sights.

-Meh…: The filter system is efficient but it lacks a price filter—the only option is “paid” or “free” campsite.
+Cons: The filter system is efficient but it lacks a price filter—the only option is “paid” or “free” campsite.
 Parking spots and sights are hard to find and read on the app—sometimes, you have to check all the dots on the map to find what you’re looking for.
+Recent reviewers report it can be slow to load.

-Camps Australia Wide ($9.99 available for IOS and Android devices)
+Camps Australia Wide (free app available for IOS and Android devices, paper guides available for purchase)

-We love: You can filter campsites based on your budget—“free,” “low cost,” etc. Unlike with the Wikicamps app, you don’t have to click on each campsite to know the fee.
+Pros: You can filter campsites based on your budget—“free,” “low cost,” etc. Unlike with the Wikicamps app, you don’t have to click on each campsite to know the fee.
+You can try the free app if you aren’t sure if the paper guide will be worth your money (though the paper guides are more comprehensive).

-Meh…: There’s much less feedback than on the Wikicamps app.
-Prices aren’t always accurate, they can be higher or lower once you get there.
-The app focuses on campsites and doesn’t mention shower availability and sights (which are in the paper version of the guide).
+Cons: There’s much less feedback than on the Wikicamps app.
+Prices aren’t always accurate; they can be higher or lower once you get there.
+The app focuses on campsites and doesn’t mention details about shower/facilities availability (which are in the paper version of the guide).

 Australians love campfires and as long as it’s not bushfire season (which is often a total fire ban), you can usually have a campfire.

-Campfire safety and rules apply, check before you get the matches out.
-Fires are not permitted in certain places and at certain times of the year or under specific weather conditions.
+Campfire safety and rules apply, so check before you get the matches out.
+Fires are not permitted in certain places and at certain times of the year/under specific weather conditions.
 Sometimes, you can only use the fire pit available on the campsite.

 Always bring your own wood.
 Cutting or collecting wood in national parks is absolutely prohibited and you will be fined.
 The removal of fallen trees and deadwood can lead to soil erosion and loss of vital habitat for native animals, birds and insects.